bajpai13/Fliplog-Analyser/README.md

 - Compliance Report Access: To access the compliance report, simply click on the "View Compliance Report" button.
 Review the findings and make informed decisions.
 ## Usage/Examples

+The following commands need to be executed in the order in GitBash.
+1)
 ```bash
 virtualenv venv
 ```
+2)
 ```bash
 source venv/Scripts/activate
 ```
+3)
 ```bash
 streamlit run backend.py
 ```